jackfriedman616/100-days-of-code/r1-log.md

 ### R1D59
 Managed to fix all my json formatting and began working on using my cards and properties for page layout and functions https://github.com/jackfriedman616/MTG-Mongoose-React-Deckbuilder/blob/main/Public/Products.json

+### R1D60
+Realized the pictures needed to have details for screen readers and started changing cards to fix that. https://github.com/jackfriedman616/MTG-Mongoose-React-Deckbuilder/blob/main/Public/Products.json